docker/docs/content/security/for-admins/group-mapping.md

    b) If an account exists for this email address, it uses this account and updates the full name of the user’s profile if needed.

-2. Checks if there are any pending invitations to the SSO organization in order to auto-accept the invitation.
+2. Checks if there are any pending invitations to the SSO organization (or, SSO organizations if the SSO connection is managed at the company level) in order to auto-accept the invitation.

    a) If the user isn't already a member of the organization, or doesn't have a pending invitation to join, sign in fails and the user is blocked from accessing the organization.